sakho3600/mobile-ticket/README.md

 ```
 ng test
 ```
-For visual code IDE open up a console window inside the IDE and run either npm start or ng test, this will run all the unit tests and from there onwards the unit test will be auto run on the console window whenever the changes are saved.
+For visual code IDE, open up a console window inside the IDE and run either npm start or ng test.
+This will run all the unit tests and from there onwards the unit test will be auto-run on the console window whenever the changes are saved.
-In general these commands can be run on any console window (bash, windows cli etc)
+In general, these commands can be run on any console window (bash, windows cli etc)

 ## Mobileticket.js library